Wimbledon curfew: what is it and what does it mean? - KESQ

 What it means?

-Already at this year’s Wimbledon, two matches haven fallen foul of the curfew.
+Already at this year’s Wimbledon, two matches have fallen foul of the curfew.

 The first was Murray’s epic second-round match against Stefanos Tsitsipas which didn’t start until almost 8 p.m. local time after Liam Broady’s five-set thriller against Casper Ruud and Alize Cornet’s injury-delayed defeat by defending champion Elena Rybakina.